votchallenge/website/contents/vots2024/participation.md

  - Authors are encouraged to submit their own previously published or unpublished trackers.
  - Authors may submit modified versions of third-party trackers.
 The submission description should clearly state what the changes were.
 Third-party trackers submitted without significant modification will not be accepted.
  - The VOTS2024 challenge winner is required to publicly release the pertained tracker and the source code.
 In case private training sets are used, the authors are strongly encouraged to make the dataset publicly available to foster results reproducibility.
+ - In the case of VOTS2024 challenge, submissions of trackers that have already been submitted to VOTS2023 challenge are not eligible.
+Only substantial extensions of those tracker can be submitted to VOTS2024 challenge -- the extension should be clearly explained in the tracker description.
+ - In the case of the new VOTSt2024 challenge, submissions of trackers that have already been submitted to VOTS2023 challenge will be treated as valid submissions, since they have not yet been tested on the new dataset.

 ### Tracker registration checklist (prepare in advance)